 Norelli also alludes to the relationship with fascism.
 "Mussolini thought that Italians abroad could be a source of strength for his regime.
-And Italian American's admiration for Fascism was not based on ideology, but mostly on the fact that Mussolini initially was respected by many world leaders, including Americans.
-We must remember in mind that an Italian-American's perception of fascism would have been very distorted by distance."
+And Italian-American relationship with Fascism brought about this huge misunderstanding.
+We must bear in mind that an Italian-American's perception of fascism would have been very distorted by distance."